sumcash-project/docs/app/assets/docs/011-developers.md

 | `listlockunspent`     |        |Returns list of temporarily unspendable outputs.|no|
 | `createmultisig`      | `nrequired` `["key,"key"]`|Creates a multi-signature address and returns a json object.|yes|

-## Sumcoin Developer Notes
+## Sumcash Developer Notes

-Constants that may be useful when looking to integrate / develop with Sumcoin.
+Constants that may be useful when looking to integrate / develop with Sumcash.

-Sumcoin source code repository: github.com/sumcoin/sumcoin
+Sumcash source code repository: github.com/sumcash-project/sumcash

 ### Mainnet